 So after you cook them (only cook for a couple of minutes), transfer them to an ice bath for about 3 minutes.
 Strain off the water and place them in a freezer bag.

 If you choose not to blanch the greens, they need to be flash-frozen before actually storing them in a bag.

 Want to try collard greens another way?
 Use them instead of spinach to make chicken saag, a classic Indian dish!

 - 1 slice bacon, *optional – see note for meatless recipe

 - 1/2 teaspoon coriander

 - 1/4 teaspoon ginger

 - salt & pepper to taste

-- Add collards once done cooking and toss to combine.
+- Add the cooked rice and toss everything together to combine.